Medical and Surgical Management of Rhinosinusitis

 Tailoring Therapies for Optimal Outcomes

-Based on the patient’s symptoms and diagnosis, a comprehensive personalized treatment plan is developed to alleviate symptoms and improve sinus function.
+Based on the patient’s symptoms and diagnosis, a comprehensive personalized treatment plan should be developed to alleviate symptoms and improve sinus function.

 Patient Empowerment: Education

 The patient’s active participation is crucial for successful management.
-The focus should be on providing clear information, enhancing the choices of treatment.
+The focus should be on providing clear information, establishing the best possible informed consent, and enhancing the choices of treatment.

 Acute Rhinosinusitis